OscarDS/pymemdyn/templates/README.txt

 CONGRATULATIONS!!

 You have performed a MD equilibration of your receptor, including lipids, water molecules and counterions.
-If you want more technical details see the reference [1].
+If you want more technical details see reference [1].

 The performed equilibration includes the following stages: